All tools

 Stateless — we don’t save your inputs, just your email and which tool you used.

-Want to compare multiple munis side-by-side, against your IPS allocation, and against the Treasury you already hold?
+Want to compare multiple municipal bonds side-by-side, against your IPS allocation, and against the Treasury you already hold?
 That's what the full Ironlake fixed-income surface does.

 Open Ironlake

-Illustrative only.
-Uses the 2026 federal bracket schedule and treats state tax as a single marginal rate you provide (no progressive state brackets, no SALT-cap interaction).
-Does not model AMT-eligible private-activity bonds, IRMAA surcharges, capital-gains rate interactions, bracket-spanning income, or state-specific muni exceptions beyond the IL / IA / OK / WI in-state-tax rule.
-Consult your tax professional.
+This uses the 2026 federal bracket schedule and a single state marginal rate you provide.
+It does not model progressive state brackets, SALT-cap interaction, AMT-eligible private-activity bonds, IRMAA surcharges, capital-gains rate interactions, or income that spans multiple brackets.